artsandmetaphysics/goodlifeodyssey/_dialogues/socrates-underestimated-writing.md

   An imaginative dialogue with Socrates about the limitations of writing and dialectic.
 ---

 <span class="sc">Dijon:</span> Excuse me.
 I’ve been standing here, leaning against this tree, for some time.
 You were so caught up in your intercourse that you didn’t hear me approach.
 A part of me wanted to interrupt, thinking it shameful to eavesdrop, but another part of me couldn’t bring myself to.
 I was worried if I interrupted, I wouldn’t be able to hear your private dialogue.
-However, just now, you said something I couldn’t bear, and that part of me that wanted to interrupt won out over the part.
+However, just now, you said something I couldn’t bear, and that part of me that wanted to interrupt won out over the other part.

 <span class="sc">Socrates:</span> I would like to know what was so unbearable that you risked interrupting our dialogue, but first I must ask: how did you come to this beautiful place?
 You do not appear Ionian or even Greek.